Port Moody 2050: updating our Official Community Plan

 Please start approving developments.
 Port Moody needs to grow.

-by Jeffrey Nieuwenburg, about 2 years ago
+by Jeffrey Nieuwenburg, over 2 years ago

 Please approve the Coronation Park project and other developments in the city.
 Port Moody shouldn't be the only part of Metro Vancouver losing population, as the recent Census showed is the case.
 The city could use the increased tax base.